 Location: 207 Avenue A

-Thank you Emily and Abigail, for sharing with us your 9 best behind the scenes spots in New York City!
+Thank you Emily and Abigail (the Wanderlust Girls), for sharing with us your 9 best behind the scenes spots in New York City!

 If you enjoy rock’n’roll, you will also enjoy Saint Vitus Bar in Greenpoint.
 They’ve already hosted small, unexpected gigs with Nirvana!